Planning a sustainable surf trip to Tonga: Best places to surf + eco-friendly stays

 Best time to surf in Tonga

-While you’ll find surf in Tonga year-round, the best time to visit is usually during the winter months, from May to October.
-During this period, powerful swells are generated by storms raging in the Tasman Sea.
-These storm systems churn up massive groundswells that march northward, eventually reaching the islands of the South Pacific and providing world-class surfing conditions.
+While you’ll find surf in Tonga year-round, the best time to visit is usually during the winter months, from April to October.
+During this period, powerful swells are generated by storms in the Tasman Sea.
+Marching north, they eventually reach the islands of the South Pacific where they transform into world-class surfing conditions.

-While the winter swells originate from the stormy southern seas, the summer surf is influenced by swell patterns emanating from the north, including the North Pacific and Hawaii.
+In contrast, Tonga's summer surf is influenced by swell patterns emanating from the north, including the North Pacific and Hawaii.
 When combined with the region's prevailing southeast trade winds, these summer swells can produce incredibly fun, rideable waves, especially at breaks that don't perform as well during the winter.
-The only potential downside to Tonga's summer surf is its relative unpredictability, as this time of year also corresponds with cyclone season.
+The downside to Tonga's summer surf is its relative unpredictability, as this time of year also corresponds with cyclone season.

 About the authors